 National Science Foundation Graduate Research Fellow

 Department of Physics, University of California, Santa Barbara

-My other interest is measuring the motions of stars through the sky by combining data from the Hipparcos and Gaia missions.
+I also measure the motions of stars through the sky by combining data from the Hipparcos and Gaia missions.
 Relevant publications for both my research avenues can be found in my publications, either through NASA ADS, the ArXiv, or here.

 I write fiction and investigate data science questions in my free time, on topics like sports and finance.
 Check out my data science blog.